georgelivas/Folders-for-Mac/README.md

 > I claim right of the composition NOT of the logos.
 All rights reserved by the brands.

 # Licence
-This project is licensed under the MICreative Commons Attribution Share Alike 4.0 License - see the [LICENSE](./licence.md) file for details.
+This project is licensed under the Creative Commons Attribution Share Alike 4.0 License - see the [LICENSE](./licence.md) file for details.
 Some rights reserved.